ewald1976/fortune-cowsay-api/README.md

 * Deutsche Zitate aus diversen Open-Fortune-Repositories

 Lizenz: MIT
-Autor: Ewald & Data (2025)
+Autor: Elmar & Data (2025)

 ---

-> „Moo or not to moo – that is the question.“  — Cowspeare
+> „Moo or not to moo – that is the question.“
+> — Cowspeare